 You need to clean the windshield, but your Ford F150 windshield washer not working.
 So how do you fix it?
 Well, I am here to assist you to solve this problem.

-In this article, I will tell you the possible reasons why the windshield washer fluid is not spraying on your Ford F150 and how to fix it.
+In this troubleshooting guide, I will tell you the possible reasons why the windshield washer fluid is not spraying on your Ford F150 and how to fix it.

 If the washer is not working on your Ford F150 truck, the possible reason can be the faulty washer motor or pump.
 Some other reasons include clogged spray nozzles, clogged or kinked or leaking fluid hose, empty washer fluid tank, bad fuse, and bad multifunction switch.